Red Dragon Darts was founded nearly 50 years ago by two passionate darts enthusiasts who were also engineers.

 - The point allows the dart to penetrate and stick into the darts board.

-- The shaft screws into the back of the barrel and houses the flight, the shaft length will determine how the darts fly
+- The shaft screws into the back of the barrel and houses the flight.
+The shaft length will determine how the darts fly.

-- Dart flights stabilise the dart during different flight sizes should be used for different applications
+- Dart flights stabilise the dart during different flight sizes should be used for different applications.

-Red dragon darts points are available in sizes 32, 34, 41 and a specialist 50mm, most of their darts are supplied with either high tensile black or high tensile silver effect points other point finishes are available along with specialist points.
+Red dragon darts points are available in sizes 32, 34, 41, and a specialist 50mm.
+Most of their darts are supplied with either high tensile black or high tensile silver effect points.
+Other point finishes are available, along with specialist points.

-The standard silver effects point have a smooth finish for easy board penetration while the black points have a medium coating for improved board retention.
+The standard silver effects point have a smooth finish for easy board penetration, while the black points have a medium coating for improved board retention.
 Specialist points include grooved, spiral, ringed, PVD coating and snakebite.

-Grooved points are available in 32mm and 41mm each point has three grooves so they can be finger gripped, these points have a medium friction coating.
+Grooved points are available in 32mm and 41mm each point has three grooves so they can be finger gripped.
+These points have a medium friction coating.

-Ringed points are silver and will give you a medium grip, Spiral points are black and will give you more of an aggressive finger grip.
+Ringed points are silver and will give you a medium grip, Spiral points are black and give you more of an aggressive finger grip.

 Snakebite points are long 50mm points as requested by Peter Wright to make the darts like a Javelin.
-Peter confirms that these extra long points make the darts fly very hard and straight with solid accuracy.
+Peter confirms that these extra-long points make the darts fly very hard and straight with solid accuracy.